zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_HC.md

   defaultGateway: "172.21.7.254"
   n2Interface:
     create: false
-    Ipadd: "172.21.6.94"
+    ipAdd: "172.21.6.94"
-    Netmask: "22"
+    netmask: "22"
     ## If you do not have a gateway leave the field empty
-    Gateway:
+    gateway:
     ## If you do not want to add any routes in your pod then leave this field empty
     routes: [{'dst': '10.8.0.0/24','gw': '172.21.7.254'}]
+    name: 'n2'
     hostInterface: "bond0" # Interface of the host machine on which this pod will be scheduled
 ```

 #### 3.1.2 Use Single Interface

 - No need to configure multus for any network function.
-For different communication interfaces network functions will use same ethernet interface.
+For different communication interfaces network functions will use same Ethernet interface.
 Example AMF will use `eth0` interface to communicate with gNB, SMF and NRF.
 - In `values.yaml` of AMF, SMF and UPF in multus section do multus.create `false` like below,

 ```